Juozas Kasperavičius: Soviet occupation

-After the USSR occupied Lithuania in 1940, Kasperavičius served in a squadron in Panevėžys as a detachment of the 29th Rifle Corps.
+Kasperavičius was preparing for his final exam to become a captain, however, the plans were interrupted after the USSR occupied Lithuania in 1940.
+Kasperavičius served in a squadron in Panevėžys as a detachment of the 29th Rifle Corps.
 The squadron was later moved to Joniškėlis and then Ukmergė.
 After the war with Germany began, the pilots were rallied in Pabradė and awaited the order to take off.
 Kasperavičius encouraged his colleagues not to take off and to stay in Lithuania.
-Only after taking off the pilots landed back in Siesikai instead of going to the Belarussian front.
-It was there that on June 24th Kasperavičius was detained by the Germans.
+Only after taking off the pilots landed back in Siesikai instead of going to the Belorussian front.
+It was there that on June 24 Kasperavičius was detained by the Germans.
 Kasperavičius and thirteen other pilots spent more than half a year in German prison camps in Raseiniai, Prussia, and Austria.

-After Kasperavičius returned to Lithuania he briefly worked in an agro-cooperative farm in Subačius.
-Here he joined the Lithuanian Liberation Army.
+Kasperavičius returned to Lithuania severely weakened and malnourished.
+After recovering he briefly worked in an agro-cooperative farm in Subačius.
+Here he joined the Lithuanian Liberty Army.
 As the Soviet army was getting closer, Kasperavičius along with his wife and daughter returned to his home village in Jokūbaičiai.
 The family on multiple occasions planned to migrate to the west, but they were never successful.
 In 1945 Kasperavičius and his brother Antanas were detained by the destruction battalions.
-They offered the brothers to cooperate or serve ten years of hard work in Siberia.
-While trying to escape, Antanas was shot dead while Kasperavičius got heavily wounded, and pretended to be dead.
+While being driven to headquarters the carriage stopped, and the agents ordered the brothers to wait on a bridge.
+After chatting with each other, they were suddenly shot at by the agents.
+While trying to escape, Antanas was shot dead while Kasperavičius was heavily wounded, pretending to be dead.
 The agents dropped their bodies in the city center of Raseiniai.
-After it was seen that Juozas was still alive, he was put in a military hospital.
+It is probable that the agents provoked the brothers to escape or simply decided to get rid of them.
+After it was seen that Juozas was still alive, he was put in a military hospital in a manor.
 Juozas's wife, and her acquaintance, a storage worker of the hospital, informed the partisans of the injured pilot.
-The local partisans, headed by Jonas Čeponis, rescued Kasperavičius by cutting telephone lines and surrounding the battalions, as well as rescuing another injured person.
+The local partisans, headed by Jonas Čeponis, rescued Kasperavičius by cutting the headquarters' telephone lines and disarming local security, as well as rescuing another injured person.
 The medical personnel of the hospital still took care of Kasperavičius in a bunker, but Kasperavičius soon departed to a village in Liaudiškiai.
 After Kasperavičius fully recovered, he joined the partisans under the codename Šilas.